How Long Can Cats Hold Their Pee? 5 Things You Should Know

 5. Dehydration & Kidney Strain

-When cats aren’t peeing regularly, waste products like urea and ammonia build up in the body.
-This puts strain on the kidneys, especially in older cats, and may contribute to chronic kidney disease over time.
+When cats don’t pee often, their bodies build up waste products like urea and ammonia.
+This puts a lot of stress on the kidneys, especially in older cats, and over time, it may lead to chronic kidney disease.

 Prevention Is Key